Learn how to build a charcuterie board and get tips to host an affordable wine & cheese night!

 You know how there are some people who can just make any food look amazing?
-I have a friend like this, Alise She is so talented with food presentation and makes the most amazing cheese boards and snacking spreads.
+I have a friend like this, Alise.
+She is so talented with food presentation and makes the most amazing cheese boards and snacking spreads.
 This is a skill I lack – please tell me I’m not alone.
-While I don’t think it comes naturally to everyone to make an incredible cheese board, I do think it’s a skill that can be learned.
-And one of my goals this year is to master it so when I heard Lidl was bringing in a range of Italian wines, I thought it would be the perfect opportunity to try my hand at it and have a pairing party!
+While I don’t think it comes naturally to everyone to make an incredible charcuterie board, I do think it’s a skill that can be learned.
+And one of my goals this year is to master making a charcuterie board.
+So, when I heard Lidl was bringing in a range of Italian wines, I thought it would be the perfect excuse to try my hand at curating charcuterie board ingredients and host a wine pairing party!

 Our new house is perfect for entertaining and once we have furniture (we recently ordered quite a bit!), I can’t wait to have friends over.
 In the meantime, I invited Alise over to enjoy the wine and cheese with me.
 I originally planned to have her help me put it together but then I thought it would be good practice for me.
 And, wanted to treat her for once and have everything ready when she showed up.
 She and Adam have taken such good care of me over the years and host dinner for us all the time.
 (And, they let me live with them for two weeks before the wedding!
 Solid, solid friends.)
 We had so much fun snacking, talking about workouts, and catching up on life.
 And, of course, drinking wine!

 Lidl has become my go-to place to buy wine for five reasons: